tim-gameplan/geo-graph/epsg3857_pipeline/README.md

 ### Graph Connectivity

+The pipeline now uses the improved water edge creation algorithm by default, which ensures better graph connectivity.
+This algorithm includes:
+- Water body classification based on shape, size, and type
+- Optimal crossing point identification for different water body types
+- Graph connectivity verification and automatic edge addition

-If you encounter issues with graph connectivity (e.g., paths cannot be found between certain points), consider:
+If you still encounter issues with graph connectivity (e.g., paths cannot be found between certain points), consider:

 1. Using the water boundary approach with the `--water-boundary` flag, which:
    - Treats water obstacles as navigable boundaries rather than impassable barriers
    - Creates edges along the perimeter of water obstacles
    - Connects terrain grid points to water boundary points
    - Ensures full graph connectivity with a connectivity verification step

-2. Alternatively, using the improved water edge creation algorithm with the `--improved-water-edges` flag, which includes:
-   - Water body classification based on shape, size, and type
-   - Optimal crossing point identification for different water body types
-   - Graph connectivity verification and automatic edge addition

 3. Checking if water edges are being created (the water_edges table should not be empty)
 4. Adjusting the relevant parameters in the configuration file